Okay. Here we go.

 Again, this representation is not really an accurate portrayal of what things really looked like.
 The block added even more density over the last decade or two, and with that Sanborn map, I put together a rough model of the entire block, which came to be very helpful as I parsed the aerial photography that I'll get into below.

 We're so close to seeing an actual photo of the building, but before we get there, I'm going to point out Sweatman's Malt House.
-This architectural curiosity sat on the opposite side of Callowhill Street, and makes the area very easy to spot.
+This architectural curiosity sat on the opposite side of Callowhill Street through the early 20th century, and makes the area very easy to spot.
 It can be seen in the background of this 1919 sketch by Frank Taylor, again sourced from Bryn Mawr.
 More of Taylor's work can be viewed online at the Library Company of Philadelphia's website.